metamaya/metamaya-printer/README.md

 # Metamaya printer

-The module defines the `Printer` class that outputs formatted text to any writable stream.
+The module exports the `Printer` class that outputs formatted text to any writable stream.
+It has specialized methods for printing text, numbers and line breaks and indented blocks.

 The printer is customized for pretty-printing metamaya program models.

-The module also provides a ready-to-use `printer` object that is directed to `process.stdout`.
+The module also exports a ready-to-use `printer` object that is directed to `process.stdout`.